 Q: How did UDOT prioritize the order in which the interchanges are being built?

-A: Several factors played into the prioritization.
-Each interchange was evaluated and prioritized based on number of crashes, safety, and potential level of reduced congestion.
-While all intersections have been prioritized, the top six are listed below:
+A: Each interchange was evaluated and prioritized based on traffic and safety data, it's potential to reduce congestion and several other factors.
+All intersections have been prioritized and the top six are listed below: